jarodra/spotify-auto-discovery/README.md

 If you prefer to use Docker Compose just use `docker compose up -d` or `docker compose down`.

 #### Kubernetes cronjob deployment
-If you prefer to user a kubernetes clusters:
+If you prefer to user a local kubernetes cluster:

     docker build -t spotify-auto-discovery-kubernetes -f Dockerfile-kubernetes . kubectl apply -f cronjob.yaml